 Chollet's study \cite{Chollet19} on the measure of intelligence proposes a qualitative spectrum of different forms of generalization that includes \textit{local generalization} and \textit{broad generalization}.
-Current evidence \cite{lg1,lg2,lg3,lg4} suggests that contemporary deep learning models are local-generalization systems, i.e., systems that adapt to known unknowns within a single task. \textit{Broad generalization}, on the other hand, can be characterized as `adaptation to unknown unknowns across a broad category of related tasks' and is being increasingly emphasized among the AI research community \cite{Chollet19,geirhos2020shortcut, firestone2020performance}.
-Moreover, when solving physics puzzles, it is common that a player must use strategy to work out a plan and must use dexterity to accurately execute the strategic plan \cite{strategyAndDexterity}.
-For instance, in a snooker game, a player needs to plan the path of the white cue ball, e.g., where it should go and where to stop, and then execute the strike that precisely produces to the planned path.
-As humans are known to have inaccurate forward physics prediction models \cite{mccloskey_naive_1983,smith_sources_2013,siegler_three_1976,keil_folkscience:_2003,gilden_heuristic_1994,levillain_dissociation_2011,lawson_mirrors_2012,proffitt_understanding_1990} and hence require practice to improve dexterity, high dexterity requirements of physics tasks make it unfair to compare AI agents' physical reasoning ability with average humans'.
-For example, when a human player fails a physics puzzle, it is hard to tell if it is due to incorrect physical reasoning or due to inability of making precises actions.
-Despite the recent advancement in physical reasoning benchmarks and testbeds \cite{Phyre,OGRE,Allen2020,IntPhys2019,CLEVRER,Cophy,ahmed2020causalworld,Physion,animalAI}, there is a lack of a benchmark or a testbed with human comparable strategic physics puzzles and a one that explicitly evaluates learning agents’ local and broad generalization.
+Current evidence \cite{lg1,lg2,lg3} suggests that contemporary deep learning models are local-generalization systems, i.e., systems that adapt to known unknowns within a single task. \textit{Broad generalization}, on the other hand, can be characterized as `adaptation to unknown unknowns across a broad category of related tasks' and is being increasingly emphasized among the AI research community \cite{Chollet19,geirhos2020shortcut}.
+Moreover, when solving physics puzzles, it is common that a player must use a strategy to work out a plan and must use dexterity to accurately execute the strategic plan \cite{strategyAndDexterity}.
+For instance, in a snooker game, a player needs to plan the path of the white cue ball, e.g., where it should go and where to stop, and then execute the strike that precisely produces the planned path.
+One of the views of cognitive psychology researchers is that humans possess inaccurate forward physics prediction models \cite{mccloskey_naive_1983,smith_sources_2013} and hence require practice to improve dexterity, high dexterity requirements of physics tasks make it unfair to compare AI agents' physical reasoning ability with average humans'.
+For example, when a human player fails a physics puzzle, it is hard to tell if it is due to incorrect physical reasoning or due to the inability of making precise actions.
+Despite the recent advancement in physical reasoning benchmarks and testbeds \cite{Phyre,OGRE,Allen2020,IntPhys2019,CLEVRER,Cophy,ahmed2020causalworld,Physion}, there is a lack of a benchmark or a testbed with human comparable strategic physics puzzles and one that explicitly evaluates learning agents’ local and broad generalization.